DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - This is usually a few frames before fully transitioning back to the *Standby* pose.
 - The *cancel point* should be at some clear indication that the player can move again

+### Specifying An Animation

+Whenever making new attack animations, you can characterize them by specifying 4 things:
+- The standby pose
+- The attack pose
+- The attack start frame

 ## Animation Philosophy
 The player's animations should:
 - be responsive and quick